aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 *(replace 192.168.1.X with your PC's IP, which can be found by typing `ipconfig` into the Windows command prompt and matching it with your network interface)*

+Once pairing has been initiated, a window will pop up on the Windows desktop prompting for a code to be entered.
 Type in the pairing code presented on the Raspberry Pi into your desktop window, and then you should be successfully paired.

-I created a handy streaming script for my own needs to start streaming on the Raspberry Pi.
-Make sure to give it execute permissions to be able to run it.
+I created a handy streaming script for my own needs to start streaming on the Raspberry Pi found below.
+It adds in a few extra lines to disable screen blanking such that my remote session does not freeze or become unusable if my Raspberry Pi enters standby mode.
+However, none of the extra lines will be necessary *unless* you change your /boot/config.txt to turn off the monitor when the screen blanks.
+Make sure to give the script execute permissions and you should be able to run it.

 Check out the rest of the [documentation arguments](https://github.com/irtimmer/moonlight-embedded/tree/master/docs).
 Your settings will probably differ.